johnnywoo/hatchet/README.md

 token is going to be discarded

 Annotations can be used for doing things with the grammar.
-E.g. @inline-one-child would inline a token if it only has one child (useful for grouping.multiplication.addition.negative.number).
+E.g. @anonymize-if-one-child would inline a token if it only has one child (useful for grouping.multiplication.addition.negative.number).
 Root token annotations could be treated as global (whitespace modes etc), then whitespace mode can be updated for the particular token tree.